arjunsinhharer-bioinformatics/CRISPR_OFF_TargetFinder/README.md

 ## Support

-If you encounter any issues, please reach out instead of deducting points:
+If you encounter any issues, please reach out

-- 📱 Phone/Text: 703-582-3705
 - 📧 Email: arjunsinhharer@brandeis.edu

 ## Author